Maternity photos are a great way to capture a fleeting yet important moment in a new mother’s life.

 The most exciting part of being pregnant is finding out the gender of the baby.

-This can also serve as a gender reveal for family and friends when they view your client’s photos !
+This can also serve as gender reveal for family and friends when they view your client’s photos!

-Choose one outfit that is simple in both fit and colour.
+Choose one outfit that is simple in both fit and color.

 This will come in handy when photographing the newborn session for your client.
-You can recreate or match the style of the maternity photos.
+You can recreate or match the style of maternity photography.

 Something like a black top and black bottoms or jeans for both sessions.